47 Secrets Hospitals Don’t Want to Tell You (But Every Patient Should Know)

 Hospitals cut chaplains to save money

 “Spiritual care is not a profitable area for hospitals, so it gets cut.
 The vast majority don’t have enough chaplains, and some U.S. hospitals today don’t have chaplains at all.” —Rev. Eric J. Hall, president and CEO of the HealthCare Chaplaincy Network, a New York City-based nonprofit.
+You can invite your religious leader as a visitor during normal visiting times.
 Read these life lessons from chaplains and other people who spend time with the dying.

 VIP patients can affect your care